Skype for Business, Supported Devices and Equipment

 - Lync Phone Edition devices, such as the Polycom CX 500, CX 600, and CX 3000; or Aastra 6721/6725.
 (Polycom CX USB phones are fine.)
 Microsoft has announced they will be ending support for TLS 1.0 and 1.1.
 When this happens, these devices will not be able to access user Calendar information or Outlook contacts, but they will still work as phones.
 These devices will not be able to be used with Teams.

-See Document 49213 is unavailable at this time. on how to set up IP phones.
+See Skype for Business, IP Phone Installation and Login on how to set up IP phones.